eeyorelife/eeyorelife.github.io/start.md

 }
 ```

 Ok, nothing really changed, except that we now have two classes.
 How is that better?
 Well, making an instance of a class is much easier and faster to do than to hard code every single object in the world.
 So that's the basics of Box2D.
-Happy coding
+Happy coding!